Orange Coffee Cake with Cinnamon Streusel Topping

 - In a separate bowl, whisk to combine the flour, baking powder, and salt.

 - Add half of the flour mixture to the butter egg mixture, and mix until combined.
-Then add half of the Simply Orange® Pulp Free Orange Juice, and mix until combined.
+Then add half of the orange juice, and mix until combined.
 Mix in the remaining half of the dry ingredients, then the remaining orange juice.

 - Pour the coffee cake batter into the greased and floured pan, then evenly spread the streusel crumb topping all over the top of the batter.
 Bake the cake for 55 to 60 minutes, until a toothpick inserted into the center comes out clean.